wallacebrf/Synology-to-TrueNAS/README.md

 <div id="Install_script_to_pull_TrueNAS_SNMP_data"></div>

 1.) **Intro**
 We now have a lot of the available data metrics from TrueNAS being saved to InfluxDB, but this is not ALL of the data available to use.
 The rest needs to be accessed over SNMP or directly off things like smartctl and NVidia drivers.
-You are going to want to enable SNMP to use this script which i will document below so the script I will detail can collect the needed informaiton.
+You are going to want to enable SNMP to use this script which i will document below so the script I will detail can collect the needed information.

 The SNMP data is collected based on the details of the <a href="https://www.truenas.com/docs/scale/scaletutorials/systemsettings/services/snmpservicescale/">TrueNAS MIB file</a>

-on a system not running NVidia drivers, here is an exmaple of the data it can collect:
+on a system not running NVidia drivers, here is an example of the data it can collect:

 ```
 zpool,nas_name=TrueNAS,zpool_index=1 zpool_name="boot-pool",zpool_health="ONLINE",zpool_read_ops=51163,zpool_write_ops=1214320,zpool_read_bytes=1740320768,zpool_write_bytes=16606257152